quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 It should offer the trivial usecase of greeting the user with a simple `"Hello"` message.
 The usecase will be implemented as a plain Java class by the name `GreetingUseCase`.
 In order to serve the `GreetingUseCase` via the HTTP protocol we will create a `WebService` class.
-Furthermore, we will demonstrate dependency injection and write an integration test.
+Furthermore, we will write an integration test.
 Finally, the application is packaged as an executable `.jar` file.

 ## Skipping the tutorial